 Overall framework

-The proposed methodology draws inspiration from behaviour-based control frameworks [23], where multiple behaviours actively work together to control the robot, or in this case the UMS.
-The main problem in behaviour-based control is how to synergize the different individual behaviours into a consistent and optimal global behaviour of the robotic agent.
+The proposed methodology draws inspiration from behaviour-based control frameworks [23], in which multiple behaviours actively work together to control the robot, or in this case, the UMS.
+The main problem in behaviour-based control is how to synergise the different individual behaviours into a consistent and optimal global behaviour for the robotic agent.
 This requires the choice of so-called weight parameters that lead to the expected global behaviour.
 However, finding these weight parameters is a non-trivial task.
-Therefore, we propose to use an optimization scheme to find the optimal weights, taking into consideration two objectives: a) increasing the global coverage (and thereby increasing the acquisition of new knowledge about the environment), b) minimizing the danger level (and thereby minimizing the chance for the vessel to capsize).
+Therefore, this study proposes an optimisation scheme to find the optimal weights, taking into consideration two objectives: a) increasing the global coverage (and thereby increasing the acquisition of new knowledge about the environment) and b) minimising the danger level (thereby minimising the likelihood of the vessel capsizing).

-A major design issue for the development of such an optimization scheme is that the weight parameters to be optimized are subject to a large amount of environmental factors, such as the visibility, the wave height, etc. Therefore, we adopted a dual approach.
+A major design issue for the development of such an optimisation scheme is that the weight parameters to be optimised are subject to a large number of environmental factors, such as visibility and wave height.
+Therefore, for the present study, a dual approach was adopted.